cleatherbury/Automage_updating_catalog_information/README.md

 Once you have finished editing the emails.py script, save the file by typing ':wq'.

-Now, open the report_email.py script using the nano editor:
+Now, open the report_email.py script using the vi editor:
 ```
 vi ~/report_email.py
 ```